Prashant051998/time-to-code/README.md

 A PHP web dashboard that aggregates upcoming programming-contest schedules across multiple online judges into one timezone-aware view.

-Built in 2020 as a college project — undergrad work I'm keeping around for context.

 ## What it shows

 Upcoming contests pulled from: